johnretsas/johnretsas/README.md

 ## 🔥 Latest Articles

-I write about my experiences and share tutorials on topics like web development, scalable architectures, and more!
+I write about my experiences and share stuff I've learned on topics like web development, scalable architectures, and more!
 Here's a list of my latest articles:

 - **[Understanding Dependency Injection in Golang ](https://johnretsas.github.io/blog/dependency-injection-go)**
   - January 25, 2025